DoWhy-GCM: An extension of DoWhy for causal inference in graphical causal models: Discussion

 \section{Discussion}

-We presented \dowhygcm, an extension to \dowhy, that complements \dowhy's existing feature set by adding features for graphical causal models.
-These models allow us to look at a system as a whole, not just the effect of one variable on another.
-That is, we model cause-effect relationships between all variables relevant for a use case into a causal graph, learn their causal mechanisms which are modeled by probabilistic models, and use such trained probabilistic models to answer different causal questions.
-The API is designed with a focus on modularity that allows an easy integration of custom models, algorithms or other third-party libraries.
-The computational complexity of the library varies across algorithms that provide causal answers.
-The scalability of these algorithms depends on the inference complexity of the models used, the number of variables in the causal graph, the sample size, or the structure of the causal graph.
-In contrast to other causality libraries such as \texttt{EconML}~\citep{econml}, \texttt{cdt}~\citep{cdt}, \texttt{DiCE}~\citep{mothilal2020dice}, \texttt{Tetrad}~\citep{ramsey2018tetrad}, \texttt{CausalNex}~\citep{Beaumont_CausalNex_2021} or \texttt{WhyNot}~\citep{miller2020whynot} that primarily focus on effect estimation, \dowhygcm offers additional features (e.g., for root cause analysis) and novel algorithms leveraging graphical causal models.
+We introduced \dowhygcm, an extension of \dowhy, that complements \dowhy's existing effect estimation features by adding features for graphical causal models operating on the same causal graphs.
+Graphical causal models allow us to look at a system as a whole, not just the effect of one variable on another, allowing us to address causal questions beyond effect estimation.
+That is, we model cause-effect relationships between all variables explicitly with causal mechanisms representing probabilistic models and fit them based on observational tabular data.
+The API is designed with a focus on modularity, allowing easy integration of custom models, algorithms, or other third-party libraries.
+The scalability of the provided algorithms heavily depend on the inference complexity of the used models, the number of variables in the causal graph, the sample size, or the structure of the causal graph.
+In contrast to other Python causality libraries such as \texttt{EconML}~\citep{econml}, \texttt{CausalML}~\citep{chen2020causalml}, \texttt{cdt}~\citep{cdt}, \texttt{DiCE}~\citep{mothilal2020dice}, \texttt{Tetrad}~\citep{ramsey2018tetrad}, \texttt{CausalNex}~\citep{Beaumont_CausalNex_2021} or \texttt{WhyNot}~\citep{miller2020whynot} that primarily focus on effect estimation, \dowhygcm offers features and novel algorithms that explicitly leverage graphical causal models.